glennhenry/cs-notes/docs/intro.md

 # CS Notes

 My Computer Science notes from various online courses, tutorial, and lectures.
-I wanted to make my notes into a documentation-style layout to improve the overall readability and presentation.
+I wanted to make my notes into a documentation-like layout to improve the overall readability and presentation.

-\* Most of the topics covers more on the theoretical side and less on the technical side.
+**Most of the topics covers more on the theoretical side and less on the technical side.**

 ### All topics